 Today I will take some of the available data and put it into context that you can use in your listing presentations, pre listing packets and even your marketing materials to grow your business.

-According to the 2013 National Association of REALTORS® Profile of Home Buyers and Sellers, “The typical home seller in 2013 was 53 years of age, had a median household income of $97,500, and lived in their home for 9 years….this number jumped to 10 years for 2014”
+According to the 2018 National Association of REALTORS® Profile of Home Buyers and Sellers, “The typical home seller in was 55 years of age, had a median household income of $98,800, and lived in their home for 9 years….this number is down from last year”.